Spencer Edmund Hollond

-Major General Spencer Edmund Hollond CB, CMG, DSO (19 March 1874 - 5 February 1950) was a British Army staff officer during the First World War.
+Major-General Spencer Edmund Hollond, CB, CMG, DSO (19 March 1874 - 5 February 1950) was a British Army staff officer during the First World War.

 Life

 He was the second son of John Robert Hollond and attended Harrow School (there becoming friends with Winston Churchill) then Trinity College, Cambridge.
 He joined the Rifle Brigade as a Second Lieutenant in 1895, rising to Lieutenant in 1897.
 He served in the Second Boer War, being mentioned in dispatches, receiving the Queen's South Africa Medal with 4 clasps and being promoted to Captain in 1901.
-He then served as aide-de-camp to the Duke of Connaught from 1901 to 1904 before being promoted to Major in 1913.
+He then served as aide-de-camp to the Duke of Connaught from 1901 to 1904 before being appointed as an aide-de-camp on 7 May 1904 and promoted to Major in 1913.

 During the First World War he rose to Brigadier General, was mentioned seven times in despatches, won the Distinguished Service Order in 1916 and was a GSO2 on Third Army's staff during the battle of the Somme and the battle of Gommecourt, criticising Thomas D'Oyly Snow's planning of the attack and asking Allenby for Snow's dismissal.
 He ended the War as BGGS Inspector-General of Training and with the nickname 'Tom' Hollond from his troops.